7 steps to launching your digital marketing agency

 When you’re trying to figure out how to start a digital marketing agency, or what is a creative agency, there are many pitfalls awaiting you.
 It’s easy to get lost in the storm, and many new ventures crash before they ever really get going.

 You need a solid strategy for success from the very outset.
-Here are seven essential steps that you should take to get your agency off the ground.
+Here are seven essential steps that you should take to get your agency off the ground and maybe be one day among the top digital agencies.

 1. Build your personal foundation